 The most important step before you start your live stream is the announcement!
 Feel free to start with announcements ten days in advance to spread the word.

-Since Subathon became a trend among Twitch streamers, many have begun to wonder how to entertain the viewers and encourage them to subscribe?
+Since Subathon became a trend among the hottest Twitch streamers, many have begun to wonder how to entertain the viewers and encourage them to subscribe.

 1. Extension of time